openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Main documentation on `autoupdate` in [Items section of openHAB docs](https://www.openhab.org/docs/configuration/items.html#item-definition-and-syntax).

+### Profiles

+The binding defines to types of profiles for extra convenience.

+#### `modbus:gainOffset`

+This profile is meant for simple scaling and offsetting of values received from the Modbus slave.
+The profile works also in the reverse direction, when commanding items.

+In addition, the profile allows attaching units to the raw numbers, as well as converting the quantity-aware numbers to bare numbers on write.

+Profile has two parameters, `gain` (bare number or number with unit) and `pre-offset` (bare number), both of which must be provided.

+When reading from Modbus, the result will be `updateTowardsItem = (raw_value_from_modbus + preOffset) * gain`.
+When applying command, the calculation goes in reverse.

+See examples for concrete use case with value scaling.

+#### `modbus:bit`

+This profile is meant for reading _AND_ writing individual bit of a Modbus register.

+On read, the profile updates its internal cache of the register value.
+Commands then modify this internal cache and full 16-bit register data is written.

+Profile has ony parameter, `bit-index`, index of the bit to be manipulated.
+`bit-index=0` refers to least-significant bit while `bit-index=15` refers to most-significant bit of the register.

+Note: use the profile only with `readValueType=int16` / `writeValueType=int16`.
+Channel should be linked with `number` channel.

+See examples section for a concrete use case.

 ### Discovery

 Device specific modbus bindings can take part in the discovery of things, and detect devices automatically.
 The discovery is initiated by the `tcp` and `serial` bridges when they have `enableDiscovery` setting enabled.